Marketing automation is the process that involves automating certain marketing actions and tasks with the help of software.

 What happens when someone buys from you?

-The relationship is actually at the fledgling phase.
+The relationship is actually in the fledgling phase.
 So, your onboarding campaign should contain the following:

 - Whether it’s a service or product, make sure to point out how your new customer can get more value of the product/service purchased.